 Front Tie with Shorts

-My favorite way to wear this shirt, the tie!!!
-I love this because it’s the most casual look and is so versatile.
-When you try to tie your button downs have you gotten something that looks like the below?
+When you try to tie your button downs have you gotten something that looks like the above?
 With that weird gaping hole so you see your belly button?
 Yep, there’s a trick to prevent that.

-Here’s how to tie it!
-Button the shirt down one button below where the shirt hits the top of your shorts/pants.
-It’ll feel like you buttoned it too far, it’s supposed to!
 Then, fold the entire shirt under until the length hits the bottom of the waistband.
 The folding will give you more fabric to work with when tying which is key.
 Gather one side of the shirt in each hand and cross in front.
-Then pull one side through the hole in-between the bottom two buttons you buttoned.
-Finish by tying a second knot as you normally would.
-BAM!
-No weird gap!

 Open Front Tie with a Tee